Léo Seydoux

-Léo Louis Seydoux (born 16 March 1998) is a Swiss professional footballer who plays as a right-back for Belgian First Division B club Beerschot on loan from Westerlo.
+Léo Louis Seydoux (born 16 March 1998) is a Swiss professional footballer who plays as a right-back for Neuchâtel Xamax in the Swiss Challenge League.

 Club career

 Seydoux made his professional debut with Young Boys in a 2–0 Swiss Super League win over St. Gallen on 26 September 2018.

 On 9 January 2021, he signed a 3.5-year contract with Westerlo in Belgium.
 On 30 July 2022, Seydoux moved on loan to Beerschot, with an option to buy.

+On 5 January 2024, Seydoux joined Dordrecht in the Netherlands on a 2.5-year contract.